 Stopping down the lens doesn’t seem to do anything better, which suggests that Canon has got it right.
 Image quality when shooting at 16mm is also very sharp at the center.
 At the corners quality drop slightly.
 But it improves when you stop down the lens to about f/8.
 The story is similar at 24mm.

 Barrel distortion is also a problem.
 This is despite the Super UD, UD and four aspherical elements that have been provided in the lens construction.
 But distortion goes out when the lens is zoomed into 16mm and beyond.
-The lens also has subwavelength coating, Air Sphere coating, and fluorine coating.
-But despite that, there is ample amount of flare when the lens catches the sun.
+The lens also has a subwavelength coating, Air Sphere coating, and fluorine coating.
+But despite that, there is an ample amount of flare when the lens catches the sun.

 A major drawback of this lens is its weight.
 At 1.18 kilos this is the heaviest Canon wide angle lens that we have seen so far.
 This lens would be difficult to carry around, especially when you also have a heavy DSLR and a travel tripod to lug.